How You Will Be Notified

 Your Audit Has Been Completed, Now What?

-At the end of the audit, the examiner will mail or give you an assessment and a copy of the examination report or an explanation of the basis of the assessment.
+At the end of the audit, you will be mailed an assessment.
 You will also receive an explanation of your right to appeal the assessment.
 You have sixty (60) days to appeal.

 If you agree: